kentnsw/cloud-custodian-policy/README.md

 ### What to Expect

-Dive into curated Cloud Custodian code samples, design principles, and philosophical discussions, arming yourself with the knowledge and tools needed to navigate the intricate world of cloud governance successfully.
+Dive into curated Cloud Custodian code samples, design principles, and philosophical discussions, arming oursleves with the knowledge and tools needed to navigate the intricate world of cloud governance successfully.

 ### Key Features